WhaddaMakers/Whaddy-Nightlight/README.md

 ### What can this project do?
 This project uses an Digital light sensor to measure the ambient light.
 When a certain light value is reached, the 2 SMD RGB leds will turn on and give your room a purple shine!
-The enclosure is designed for 3D printing in the shape of our Mascot!
+The enclosure is designed for 3D printing and is in the shape of our Mascot!
-The 3D printed parts are available on our Thingiverse page: "3D print parts".
-These are designed with a Snap fit connection for the electronic modules and to close it.
+The parts are also designed with a Snap fit connection for the electronic modules and to close it.
 So you dont have to find screws.
 The nightlight is supported by a bracket (also 3D printed), which is designed for most EU mobile phone chargers.

 ### You will need to do the following things for the project to work: